-Am I using weird acronyms and phrases?
-It happens a lot in the LEGO® fan world.
-Some of these are explanations of nicknames from the community, some are the lesser-known names and nicknames from The LEGO Group itself... and some are quite simply just my own inventions!
-One of the perks of having your own blog I guess.
+Are we using weird acronyms and phrases?
+It happens a lot in the LEGO® fan world, so here is a definition of some of them.
+Some of these are explanations of nicknames from the community, some are the lesser-known names and nicknames from The LEGO Group itself... and some are quite simply just our own inventions!

-Regarding the dual names of colours in my posts.
-[BL] refers to the name created by the fan community as used by the website BrickLink, and [TLG] refers to the official name used by The Lego Group.
-Where BL and TLG use the same name I make no annotation.
+If you are confused by the dual names of colours: we generally use the name created by the fan community as used by the website BrickLink, but might also use the official name used by The LEGO Group.
 By the way, LEGO designers use neither of these!
-They use the Color ID number, which you can find on this useful colours spreadsheet by Ryan Howerter.
+They use the Color ID number, which you can look up on this useful colours spreadsheet by Rylie Howerter.

 And as for those confusing piece numbering systems I include - see Element ID and Design ID.